kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/preprocess.md

 | `--eddy-residuals`        | `participant.preprocess.eddy.residuals` | flag to generate 4d residual volume                                                                                                                                            |
 | `--eddy-data-is-shelled`  | `participant.preprocess.eddy.shelled`   | flag to skip eddy checking that data is shelled                                                                                                                                |

+> [!NOTE]
+> FSL's eddy expects the readout time (echo spacing * (number of phase encodes - 1)) to
+> be within 0.01 and 0.2.
+If outside of this range, the readout time will be doubled or
+> halved accordingly with a warning message.
+To avoid this, one can also manually
+> provide an echo spacing value.

 #### Eddaymotion

 | Argument             | Config Key                                | Description                                                  |